rdugan/iceriver-oc/README.md

 ![Home Page](/docs/images/iceriver-oc_home.png)

 Two hours of graphing has been added for all chip metrics, with filters for summaries (per board min/max/avg), board, or all chips.
+Additionally, board temp (intake/exhaust) graphs have been added for all models, which also include power stage (driver) temps for KS0/Pro, KS1, and KS2.
+In summary mode, the max power stage temp is shown for each board, while in board mode, the max power stage temp is shown for each group/controller (PSG).
+Max recommended operating temp is 125C according to the chip documentation, though it is probably wise to keep a healthy margin below this temp.

+Please be aware, that temperature is not the only consideration for healthy operation.
+Power/current draw is also a concern, for which we don't currently have visibility or specifications.

 Hashrate graphing (as well as the headline stats) now includes 30m and 2hr tracking, and also includes board level filtering.

 Instantaneous values are shown in the legend, and individual lines can be disabled/enabled by clicking on the labels.
 Graph scales are no longer zero based, and adjust depending on which lines are displayed, meaning they are no longer artifically flattend by poor resolution, and you can actually see the variability in each measurement.